pbs-assess/rosettafish/README.md

 devtools::install(quick = TRUE, dependencies = FALSE)
 ```

-Or open the project in RStudio and run Build \> Install and Restart.
+Or open the project in RStudio and run Build &gt; Install and Restart.

 You will need to restart any other R sessions to be able to use the
 newly installed package.